elixir-europe/rdmkit/pages/tool_assembly/transmed_assembly.md

 To facilitate the findability of data the TransMed assembly provides a [Data/Sample Catalog tool](https://datacatalog.elixir-luxembourg.org/) that supports the indexing search and discovery of studies, data sets and samples accumulated in the context of projects from different sites and cohorts.
 The catalog implements a controlled-access model by integration with [AAI REMS](https://github.com/CSCfi/rems).
 Audit trailing of data access is achieved by integration of the DAISY tool (see above) in the access process.
 The catalog tool can be integrated with various identity management systems such as [Keycloak](https://www.keycloak.org/), [ELIXIR-AAI](https://elixir-europe.org/services/compute/aai) or [Free-IPA](https://www.freeipa.org/).

-## What tools are used within the TransMed assembly?

-{% include toollist.html tag="transmed" %}